National Assembly (Serbia): History

-The modern National Assembly was established at the Saint Andrew's Day Assembly in 1858 when the Defenders of the Constitution performed a dynastic coup again, this time returning the house of Obrenović to the throne.
-The assembly was named the Serbian National Assembly and it kept its name until it ceased to exist in 1918, after formation of unified Yugoslav state.
-Sessions were initially held every three years, although this was later changed over the time, and sessions were either held once a year.
-The first act regarding MPs and first set of rules of procedure were adopted in 1870.
+The modern National Assembly dates from the Saint Andrew's Day Assembly of 1858, at which the Defenders of the Constitution restored the House of Obrenović to the throne.
+Named the Serbian National Assembly, it kept that name until 1918.
+Sessions were initially held every three years, and later annually.
+The first act on deputies and the first rules of procedure were adopted in 1870.

-The Assembly could be either ordinary or great.
-Great Assembly was usually convened for electing the Prince (or King) or changing/adopting the Constitution.
-The convening, opening, concluding, postponing, prolonging, and dissolving of the Assembly were prerogatives of the Prince (or King).
-Sessions were opened by the Prince's (or King's) speech, responded to by the Assembly with the address.
-Voting was either individual (by name) i.e. by deputy sitting or standing, or by secret ballot.
-Voting by name was administered when final texts of acts were considered, and whenever the Government or at least twenty deputies demanded it.
-Chairmen and Deputy Chairmen of the assembly were at first time elected by the Prince (or King) from six candidates proposed by the Assembly; since adoption of the 1888 Constitutions, they were elected by the deputies.
-Initially, every deputy was elected for 500 taxpayers, then for 1000, then 2000, and finally for 4,500 taxpayers, and with that electoral formula the number of deputies were determined, oscillating between 120 and 160 (Great National Assemblies could number more than 600 deputies).
-Suffrage was held by every native or naturalised Serbian citizen over 21 years of age and paying tax on his estate, work, or income.
-Women did not have suffrage.
-Until 1888, public voting was practiced at elections: the voter would publicly declare "whom he wanted for deputy" at the polling station; the votes were noted and tallied.
-Secret ballot was introduced in the 1888 Constitution and was performed with little balls.
-The Assembly was unicameral, except from 1901 to 1903.
-Deputies could not be called to account, held in custody or imprisoned without the Assembly's authorisation.
-Even if they were caught in the act, the Assembly's opinion on whether they should be judicially prosecuted had to be heard.
-During the Serbian-Ottoman Wars (1876–1878), the Balkan Wars (1912–1913), the World War I (1914–1915), the Assembly was in permanent session.
+The Assembly met either as an ordinary assembly or as a Great Assembly, which was convened to elect the Prince (later King) or to adopt or amend the Constitution.
+Convening, opening, closing, adjourning, extending and dissolving the Assembly were prerogatives of the monarch, whose speech opened each session and was answered by an address from the Assembly.
+Voting was by roll call, by sitting or standing, or by secret ballot; roll-call votes were required on the final texts of acts and whenever the Government or at least twenty deputies requested one.
+The chairman and deputy chairmen were at first appointed by the monarch from six candidates proposed by the Assembly, and from the 1888 Constitution onwards they were elected by the deputies.

+One deputy was initially elected for every 500 taxpayers, a ratio later raised to 1,000, 2,000 and finally 4,500, so that the ordinary Assembly numbered between 120 and 160 deputies; Great National Assemblies could exceed 600.
+Suffrage was held by every native or naturalised male citizen over 21 who paid tax on property, labour or income; women could not vote.
+Until 1888, voting was public: each voter declared his choice aloud at the polling station.
+The 1888 Constitution introduced the secret ballot, cast with small rubber balls.
+The Assembly was unicameral except between 1901 and 1903.
+Deputies enjoyed immunity: they could not be held to account, detained or imprisoned without the Assembly's consent, and even when caught in the act, the Assembly had to be consulted before prosecution.
+During the Serbian–Ottoman Wars (1876–1878), the Balkan Wars (1912–1913) and the first years of World War I (1914–1915), the Assembly sat in permanent session.